 We believe that consistency in recruiting and professional development efforts is very important.

-We created an Attorney Advancement & Recruiting Committee (AARC), which is co-chaired by three partners who have spent several years working in the recruiting, professional development and evaluation processes related to associates.
+We created an Associate Advancement & Recruiting Committee (AARC), which is co-chaired by two partners who have spent several years working in the recruiting, professional development and evaluation processes related to associates.
 In addition, the committee consists of a partner from each office and the firm's Chief Recruiting Officer.
 The committee is charged with hiring and retaining attorneys who will be successful at Taft on a long-term basis.
 The members not only conduct on campus and in house interviews, but also play a major role in the firm's summer program.
 In addition, these partners are responsible for overseeing the progression and evaluation of associates, which is done through open lines of communication and transparency about what is needed to be a successful attorney at Taft.

 The firm also has an Associate Advisory Group, which includes two associates from each office and the Chief Recruiting Officer.
 The group meets periodically to discuss issues, concerns and areas for improvement, and it works closely with the AARC.